Coedpoeth: Transport

 The village once had its own railway station on the Wrexham and Minera Railway of the Great Western Railway — albeit in name only as it was sited in the parish of Minera.
 A campaign was launched in 1905 by the business people of Coedpoeth to have a branch line laid from the station to the village centre, one mile distant.
 Local businesses claimed the station's location was of little benefit to them.
 The Great Western Railway company did not agree, and the campaign was abandoned in 1906.
 In 1914, the original station buildings were destroyed in a fire set by militant suffragettes.

 Originally offering through services to two further halts on the line (Vicarage halt serving western Minera, and Berwig Halt), the station was a passenger terminus from 1926 and passenger services were withdrawn from 1930, although heavy goods use of the line by Berwig Quarry and Minera Limeworks continued until closure of the line in 1970, after the Limeworks was reduced to a base for road aggregates and was served by road.

 Bus services first came to the village in the 1920s; they were first provided by the local government's Wrexham & District Transport Co.
 Ltd bus service from Wrexham, and followed by Great Western Railway's own bus services.

+Richard Johnson of Southsea started operating a pony-and-trap service between Talwrn (Coedpoeth), Southsea and Wrexham in the 1890s, turning this into a motorised wagonette service in 1899 and then a ford Model T lorry-bus in 1916.
+In 1928 this service was consolidated with other bus services operated by Johnson's sons, following which a bus service from Talwrn via Southsea to Wrexham was operated by a partnership known as Richard Johnson & Sons ("Johnson's Buses") from 1928 until the operation - but no vehicles - was sold to Crosville on 22 October 1961.

 Eventually Crosville Motor Services expanded into the area, and remained until Arriva North West & Wales came to manage all of their services, vehicles and depot in the area.

 Today, the village is linked to Wrexham by two bus services, one run by Arriva Buses Wales and another by D Jones and Son; also GHA Coaches used to provide a night time service, as well as all routes through the village going on to Ruthin and Denbigh, which now also stop along the high street.
 George Edwards and Son used to provide a daytime service, but in late 2008 they sold their service routes to D Jones and Son.

+Historic ford at Nant Mill

+An old ford crossing exists on Wood Cottage Lane, near Nant Mill in the Clywedog valley.
+This shallow river crossing, used to serve as an important passage for farmers during the 19th and early 20th centuries.
+Though largely forgotten today, the ford remains visible and provides a rare surviving example of historic rural transport infrastructure in the area.